Domestic and family violence

 The integrated system model implemented through the RRR program was developed by Brisbane South PHN in partnership with The Australian Centre of Social Innovation through an evidence-based, human-centred design process.
 It comprises six influencing activities that support primary care to take up a defined role in the systemic response to domestic and family violence, as shown below.
 The model is designed to be place-based, so the practical implementation of each of the activities can be adapted to the specific conditions and needs of a local community.

-A national trial of Brisbane South PHN’s Recognise, Respond, Refer program is due to commence in July 2020, with the program being tested in five PHN sites across Australia, including the Brisbane south region.
+A national trial of Brisbane South PHN’s Recognise, Respond, Refer program commenced in July 2020, with the program being tested in five PHN sites across Australia, including the Brisbane south region.

 Further development work is currently underway to ensure the program can support primary care to best respond to domestic and family violence in the context of people’s specific culture, identity and experiences (e.g. Aboriginal and Torres Strait Islander, multicultural and refugee background, LGBTIQ+, disability).
 This development work also includes ensuring the program supports primary care to safely and effectively work with perpetrators of domestic and family violence.

 DFV Local Link

 Brisbane South PHN has rolled out the Domestic and Family Violence (DFV) Local Link across the Brisbane south region to support general practices to respond to domestic and family violence.
 This service offers a single point of referral for patients affected by domestic and family violence, as well as advice and support to enable better identification and response to domestic and family violence in general practices.
 It is now available to all general practices in the Brisbane south region (Redlands, Logan, Beaudesert/Jimboomba, Brisbane South).